vijaybalebail/In-memory-workshop/In_memory/IM_features/queries.md

    @../imstats.sql
    </copy>
    ````
-   When the query runs in memory with Expression Optimization, a new statistic  <b> IM Scan EU </b> is used to moniter.
+   When the query runs in memory with Expression Optimization, a new statistic  <b> IM Scan EU </b> is used.
    In our query, since we did not enable

    Notice the following expression in the query: